Community-Sensor-Lab/Air-Quality-Sensor/Contents/4 Breadboard-Assembly-and-Component-Code-Testing.md

 ![alt text](../images/Assemble_Air_Quality_Sensor_Boards12.JPG)
 Wiring:

 * For the SEN 55 we will want to keep the BME 280 on the board again for the same reason prior.

   * Again feel free to use the OLED instead.

 ![alt text](../images/Assemble_Air_Quality_Sensor_Boards14.JPG)

 * The example code we will be running is exampleusage under Sensirion I2C SEN5x.
 * Please repeat steps 2-5 under BME 280: Example Code.
-* <span style="background-color: light-yellow;"><strong>Once you see the part is working successfully, disconnect USB before adding or removing parts and wires.</strong></span>
+* Once you see the part is working successfully, disconnect USB before adding or removing parts and wires.

 **![alt text](../images/Assemble_Air_Quality_Sensor_Boards13.JPG)**